 Affirmative Action Policy Statement

-Equal Employment Opportunity is the employment of individuals without consideration of race, color, religious creed, age, sex (including pregnancy and transsexualism), marital status, national origin, ancestry, intellectual disability, learning disability, sexual orientation, gender identity or expression, physical disability including, but not limited to blindness, criminal record, present or past history of mental disability, workplace hazards to reproductive systems, and genetic information, unless the provisions of Sections 46a-60(b), 46a-80(b) or 46a81(b) of the Connecticut General Statutes are controlling or there is a bona fide occupational qualification excluding persons in one of the above protected groups.
+Equal Employment Opportunity is the employment of individuals without consideration of race, color, religious creed, age, sex, marital status, national origin, ancestry, intellectual disability, learning disability, sexual orientation, gender identity or expression, physical disability, criminal record, present or past history of mental disability, genetic information, and status in any group protected by state or local law, unless the provisions of Sections 46a-60(b), 46a-80(b) or 46a81(b) of the Connecticut General Statutes are controlling or there is a bona fide occupational qualification excluding persons in one of the above protected groups.
 Although it is recognized that there are bona fide occupational qualifications which provide for exception from employment prohibitions, it is understood that these exceptions are to be applied pursuant to Section 46a-68-33 of the administrative regulations.
-The College will not request nor require genetic information from job applicants or employees or otherwise discriminate against any person in employment conditions on the basis of genetic information.
-Further, the system will not discriminate against any individual on the grounds of political beliefs or veteran status.

 How to file an informal complaint

 A complaint must be made in writing to the College's Equal Employment Opportunity Officer within fifteen (15) calendar days of the alleged discrimination.
 Where the action complained of relates to an opportunity for appointment to a position for which a single vacancy exists, the complaint is to be filed with the President as soon as possible.
 A written complaint consists of a statement of the facts, which relate to the alleged discrimination, the date of the alleged discrimination, the basis of the grievant's complaint (e.g., sex, race, disability), and the remedy requested.